Pidurangala Rock, Sigiriya – What I wish I knew before I went

 Sigiriya Rock vs. Pidurangala Rock

-In all honesty, after visiting Pidurangala Rock I decided not to visit Sigiriya.
-We visited lots of ruins in Sri Lanka and visited more for the views than anything!
+In all honesty, after visiting Pidurangala Rock I decided not to visit Sigiriya Rock.
+We visited lots of ruins in Sri Lanka and we were after the view more than anything!
 We were also turned off by the $30 USD price to hike Sigiriya Rock.

-Below are some comparisons of Pidurangala and Lion Rocks:
+Below are some comparisons of Pidurangala Rock and Lion/Sigiriya Rock:

 The Views – The views are the same as both rocks are almost the same height.
 However, from Pidurangala you get the view of Sigiriya Rock!